Crib Mattress Safety: What Parents Need to Check First

 This section also matters because parents often try to solve the wrong problem.
 If a mattress feels too hard, the answer is not to add softness on top.
 If a mattress seems loose or uneven, the answer is not to wedge something around it.
 The better answer is to use the correct mattress, check the crib support system, and remove anything that changes the flat sleep surface.

 If you use a mattress protector, choose one designed for crib mattresses that fits tightly and does not bunch up.
-For more information, see crib mattress protector advice, do crib mattresses need a cover, and do crib mattresses need a protective cover.
+For more information, read my article answering the question do crib mattresses need a protective cover.
+A poor fitting cover can change how the surface feels.
+My breathable crib mattress protector guide explains which options stay smooth, protect the mattress, and do not interfere with firmness or fit.

 A firm mattress with a fitted sheet is the safest sleep surface for a baby.